Apartment Mortgages Explained

 How much can you borrow?

-The affordability rules around apartment borrowing are much the same as a regular house mortgage.
-Banks will check your income and expenditure to determine whether to approve the loan amount.
+The affordability rules for apartment borrowing are similar to those for a regular house mortgage.
+Banks will check your income and expenditures to determine whether to approve the loan amount.

 Input your own annual salary into our online mortgage calculator to get an estimate of how much you might be able to borrow to purchase an apartment.